ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

 ```

 Actual insertion logic is hidden inside `_M_insert_unique_node` [method][19].
-There we decide if hash table requires a rehash and insert a node into the
+There we decide if the hash table requires a rehash and insert a node into
-beginning of the bucket.
+the beginning of the bucket.

 ```cpp
   const __rehash_state& __saved_state = _M_rehash_policy._M_state();